mchepukov/andersen-devops-course/flaskapp-docker/slim-image/README.md

 ### Description

 This is multistage building:
-* In the first stage we install all components that needed to compile static executable file from python applicatin and compile it.
+* In the first stage we install all components that needed to compile static executable file from python application and compile it.
 * In the second we put necessary files and run application

-#### What going on in Dockerfile when it's builgind
+#### What going on in Dockerfile when it's building

-We are get image debian:table-slim image as base.
+We are get image amd64/debian:stable-slim image as base.
 Then update package information and install software like python git upx and binutils etc.

 Clone the repo of python-flask-app from https://github.com/mchepukov/andersen-devops-course.git